 Relativistic reflection features are commonly observed in the X-ray spectra of black hole binaries \citep{Fabian:1989, Miller:2009, Fabian:2012, Miller:2013, Reynolds2014, Xu:2018, 2021ApJ...913...79T,jiang22} and active galactic nuclei \citep{Tanaka:1995, Nandra:2007, Brenneman:2011, Walton:2012, 2019ApJ...874..135T,jiang19c,jiang19b}.

-It is now well established that the hard X-ray continuum emission originates from a ``corona'' of hot electrons which Compton-upscatters soft seed photons from the accretion disc \citep{Galeev:1979, Haardt:1993}.
-The geometry of this corona (its size, shape, location relative to the disc, and optical depth) is a key factor in determining several important observational features: the shape of the Comptonised continuum, the strength and shape of the reflected (disc-reprocessed) emission \citep{Wilkins:2011}, the time-lags (reverberation) between direct and reflected photons \citep{Wilkins:2016}, the degree and angle of polarisation of the emergent radiation \citep{Gianolli:2023}, and ultimately the energetics and coupling between disc, corona and (in some cases) jet \citep{Dauser:2013}.
-For example, different coronal geometries produce different illumination patterns of the disc, thereby affecting the ionisation structure, reflection fraction, and emissivity profile of the disc \citep{Fan:2025}.
+It is now well established that the hard X-ray continuum emission originates from a ``corona'' of hot electrons which Compton-upscatters soft seed photons from the accretion disk \citep{Galeev:1979, Haardt:1993}.
+The geometry of this corona (its size, shape, location relative to the disk, and optical depth) is a key factor in determining several important observational features: the shape of the Comptonised continuum, the strength and shape of the reflected (disk-reprocessed) emission \citep{Wilkins:2011}, the time-lags (reverberation) between direct and reflected photons \citep{Wilkins:2016}, the degree and angle of polarisation of the emergent radiation \citep{Gianolli:2023}, and ultimately the energetics and coupling between disk, corona and (in some cases) jet \citep{Dauser:2013}.
+For example, different coronal geometries produce different illumination patterns of the disk, thereby affecting the ionisation structure, reflection fraction, and emissivity profile of the disk \citep{Fan:2025}.